KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 ## MobX Introduction

 [MobX](https://mobx.js.org/) is another state management library available for React apps.
 It uses a more reactive process and it is slowly gaining popularity in the community.
-MobX is not just a library for React apps alone, it is also suitable for use with other javaScript libraries and frameworks that power the frontend of web apps.
+MobX is not just a library for React alone, it is also suitable for use with other javaScript libraries and frameworks that power the frontend of web apps.
 MobX is sponsored by reputable companies such as [Algolia](https://www.algolia.com/), [Coinbase](https://www.coinbase.com), etc. MobX hit 16,719 stars on [GitHub](https://github.com/mobxjs/mobx) at the time of writing.
 That obviously tells you it is becoming a solid choice for state management in React applications.
 To get up to speed, you can visit its official [documentation](https://mobx.js.org/).
 In the next section, you will learn more about MobX.

 ### Observable State on MobX